List of state and union territory capitals in India

 India is a federal constitutional republic governed under a parliamentary system consisting of 28 states and 8 union territories.
 All states, as well as the union territories of Jammu and Kashmir, Puducherry and the National Capital Territory of Delhi, have elected legislatures and governments, both patterned on the Westminster model.
 The remaining five union territories are directly ruled by the central government through appointed administrators.
 In 1956, under the States Reorganisation Act, states were reorganised on a linguistic basis.
 Their structure has since remained largely unchanged.
 Each state or union territory is further divided into administrative districts.

 The legislatures of three states Himachal Pradesh, Maharashtra and Uttarakhand meet in different capitals for their summer and winter sessions.
 Ladakh has both Leh and Kargil as its administrative capitals.

 List

 The state and union territory capitals are sorted according to administrative, legislative and judicial capitals.
 The administrative capital is where the executive government offices are located.
+The legislative capital is where the legislative assembly is located and the judicial capital is where the states or union territories' high courts are located.